kaelidoscope/Project2OTG/src/index.md

 # Here is some amah-zing content

-## Keep Scrolling.
-I'm sure it's there somewhere
+## Just a few projects here and there to show-off some skills